adsforce/docs/src/en/media-source-configurations/vungle/README.md

 #### Click-Through Performance Analytics

-* Configurable click performance analytics lookback window allows you to customize the performance analytics period from click to app install;
+* Configurable click performance analytics lookback window allows you to customize the performance analytics period from click to App install;

 * Customizable settings 1~23 hours or 1~30 days;

-* The time or date set here will appear in the tracking link below.
+* The time or date set here will Appear in the tracking link below.

 #### Click Tracking Link